-The application was lodged by SA Bioproducts (Pty) Ltd (the Applicant), being the only manufacturer of the product under investigation in the SACU.
-The Applicant alleges that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and material injury.
-The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review, investigation should be initiated.
+The application was lodged by Lasher Tools, (the Applicant), on behalf of the SACU industry, for the products under investigation in the SACU market.
+The Applicant alleges that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and the recurrence of material injury.
+The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation should be initiated.